-- CEO Marc L. Lautenbach joins Catalyst Board of Directors; becomes a founding member of Catalyst CEO Champions for Change initiative. - In-office meditation/prayer rooms open in selected offices. - The annual Next Gen Conference is launched as a forum for young Pitney Bowes professionals to participate in discussions on the company's strategies and latest developments.

-Who we are

-We are a high-performance organisation built on a long-standing culture of diversity and inclusion.

-We are men and women working across the globe towards a common goal: to create sustainable value for our clients and stakeholders.
+2010s - CEO Marc L. Lautenbach joins Catalyst Board of Directors; becomes a founding member of Catalyst CEO Champions for Change initiative. - In-office meditation/prayer rooms open in select offices. - The annual Next Gen Conference is launched as a forum for young Pitney Bowes professionals to participate in discussions on the company's strategies and latest developments.
+Who we are We are a high performance organization built on a long-standing culture of diversity and inclusion.
+We are men and women working across the globe toward one common goal: create sustainable value for our clients and stakeholders.

 At Pitney Bowes, we celebrate the rich mix of countries, cultures, ages, races, ethnicities, gender identities, abilities and perspectives that differentiate us as individuals and enhance our business.

+April 2019

 Our demographics

+Geography

 All information as of June 2018 with the exception of Board of Director information which is as of July 2018.

-Engaging & developing talent

-We support our commitment to diversity and inclusion with a range of programmes that provide opportunities for all employees to grow, develop and contribute to our success.
+Women on Board of Directors Engaging & developing talent We support our commitment to diversity and inclusion with a range of programs that provide opportunities for all employees to grow, develop and contribute to our success.
 We use a combination of professional development initiatives, training, experiential learning and inclusion networks to help employees advance their professional skills.
 We work to equip employees to understand and address our changing markets, our emerging client needs, our transforming businesses and our evolving communities.
+Gender Throughout the year, we celebrate women and their accomplishments in serving clients, creating value and innovating in our markets.
+We've seen the power of women at work in our business with women leaders with responsibility for over 25% of our annual revenue since the 1990s.